- Telephone 0131 452 8453

 - Provides: Vegetarian options (at least ¼ main courses), Children's portions, Children's high chairs, Wheelchair access, Pre-theatre menu, Free wi-fi

-- Music on stereo: various easy listening
+- Music on stereo: Background blues and jazz

 - Capacity: 60